TarikVu/SlimeBasher/README.md

   - Hardcoding the position of the objects will not let them resize with the canvas if there were a resolution setting.
 We must set the scaling and position relative to the size of the game window. **This should be one of the first steps when making the next game!!!!**

+  - Development process should start with a canvas and then a single sprite inside that canvas.
+This sprite along with its animations and hitboxes need to scale appropriately with the canas dimensions.

   - FramesHold is a rudementary fix for frame animations.
 There must be a better method for frame timing and the framerate.